 While embracing a spirit of growth, the residents of Castroville at the same time remained somewhat insulated from their fellow communities in the Hill Country.
 As a result, visitors occasionally encountered a language barrier when visiting the town.
 In modern times, of course, Castroville has embraced English, but even today visitors from the Alsace region have noted the Alsatian dialect still spoken there reflects Alsace’s language patterns of the 1840s!
 That being said, Castroville still grew steadily, and currently boasts a population of just over 3,000.
 True to its history, Castroville is a sister city to Ensisheim in the Alsace region

 One of the biggest attractions for visitors coming to Castroville is geographical.
-The Medina River flows by the town, and much like Bandera (about 40 miles upriver on the Medina), people love tubing, kayaking, canoeing, swimming, and fishing on its scenic waters.
+The Medina River flows by the town, and much like Bandera, the Cowboy Capital of the World (about 40 miles upriver on the Medina), people love tubing, kayaking, canoeing, swimming, and fishing on its scenic waters.
 Between its dedication to its unique history and its location on the Medina, Castroville is a fascinating town to visit for guests of all interests and walks of life!
 From a wide variety of cuisine options to shops, nightlife, and historic points of interest, the Little Alsace of Texas is a wonderful way to experience the Hill Country.

-It’s our pride and our passion at Backroads Reservations to represent the Texas Hill Country to our valued guests.
+It’s our pride and our passion at Backroads Reservations to represent the Texas Hill Country and all Texas travelers.
 We have properties that cater to dream vacations of all types.
 Are you looking to stay in town, close to the action?
 Or in a secluded country setting where you can relax?
 From peaceful and romantic getaways for two to full-blown family events, we’ll find you the location and amenities you’re looking for!
 To get started, search our website for the vacation homes we have available in the Castroville area.
 We’d love to share with you what has earned the Hill Country such a warm place in our hearts.